jima80525/markplates/README.md

 ### `import_function()`

+The `import_function` function searches a source file for the named function, class, class method or assigned variable.
+The function name supports dot-references, for example to get at the class method `area()` inside the class `Sqaure`, the function name would be "Square.area".
+To retrieve a nested function, name both the parent and child function, for example "outer.inner".

-The `inport_function` function will search the source file and include only the specified function.
-If there are multiple functions with the same name in the source_file, only the first will be included (and you shouldn't have multiple functions with the same name anyway!).
+The first piece of code matching the given name is returned, (and you shouldn't have multiple things with the same name anyway!).
+The source file is parsed, not loaded, so no import side-effects take place.

 Whitespace following the function will not be included.